 Increasing evidence indicates that LGBTI people suffer lower education outcomes due to discrimination, bullying and violence; higher unemployment rates; and a lack of access to adequate housing and health services and financial services.
 As a result, LGBTI people are likely overrepresented in the bottom 40% of the population.
-For the first time, the World Bank attempted to quantify this loss in productivity in a 2014 report titled The economic cost of stigma and the exclusion of LGBT people: a case study of India.
+In Serbia, for example, a World Bank study finds that LGBTI people experience lower socioeconomic outcomes due to discrimination, with the at-risk-of-poverty rate increasing from 16% to 20% for those who experience discrimination.

 In many countries, it is especially difficult to tackle LGBTI exclusion, discrimination, and violence.
-First and foremost, there is deeply entrenched stigma against LGBTI people.
+First and foremost, there is a deeply entrenched stigma against LGBTI people.
 Lack of an enabling legal framework, which often is a result of such stigma, is another important reason.
-In fact, over 70 countries continue to criminalize homosexuality.
+At this time, 67 countries continue to criminalize homosexuality.

 A major barrier to addressing this stigma and SOGI-based exclusion is the lack of data on the lives of LGBTI people.
 Robust, quantitative data on differential development experiences and outcomes of LGBTI people—especially those in developing countries—is extremely thin.
 This data gap poses a challenge to the World Bank and other development institutions.
 Most importantly, this data gap puts in jeopardy the achievement of the Sustainable Development Goals (SDGs) and countries’ commitment to the principle of “leaving no one behind” in the effort to end poverty and inequality.